-If the independent review organization does not rule completely in your favor, you or your appointed representative may ask for a review by an Administrative Law Judge if the dollar value of the Part D drug you asked for meets the minimum requirement provided in the independent review organization's decision.
-During the Administrative Law Judge review, you may present evidence, review the record (by either receiving a copy of the file or accessing the file in person when feasible), and be represented by counsel.

-You or your appointed representative may file an appeal request with an Administrative Law Judge.

-The appeal request must be filed within 60 calendar days of the date you were notified of the decision made by the independent review organization (Appeal Level 2).
-The Administrative Law Judge may give you more time if you have a good reason for missing the deadline.
+Administrative Law Judge (ALJ) If the IRE does not rule completely in your favor, you or your representative may ask for a review by an Administrative Law Judge (ALJ) if the dollar value of the Part D drug you asked for meets the minimum requirement provided in the IRE's decision.
+During the ALJ review, you may present evidence, review the record (by either receiving a copy of the file or accessing the file in person when feasible), and be represented by counsel.
+How to file your appeal The request must be filed with an ALJ within 60 calendar days of the date you were notified of the decision made by the IRE (Appeal Level 2).
+The ALJ may give you more time if you have a good reason for missing the deadline.
+The decision you receive from the IRE will tell you how to file this appeal, including who can file it.
+The ALJ will not review your appeal if the dollar value of the requested Part D drug does not meet the minimum requirement specified in the IRE's decision.
+If the dollar value is less than the minimum requirement, you may not appeal any further.
+How soon will the Judge make a decision?